-Soul Stories: Voices from the Margins is an ongoing writing, photography, sound recording, and digital storytelling (DS) project I am currently working on.
+Soul Stories: Voices from the Margins is a writing, photography, sound recording, and digital storytelling (DS) project.
 Soul Stories is an exploration of the boundaries of narrative within health and healing in the context of trauma and homelessness.
+The book, Soul Stories: Voices from the Margins, is forthcoming (Fall, 2018) from the University of California Medical Humanities Press.

 It is informed by my thirty years’ experience as a nurse providing health care to people marginalized by homelessness and poverty, by my personal journey through homelessness as a young adult, and by my experience teaching critical reflective practice to health science students.